Sunday, November 03, 2024

 Nowadays in North Norfolk anything the National Trust wants to do creates a hugely vociferous hullabaloo.
 For building a bridge, for not building a bridge, for building the wrong type of bridge in the wrong place etc. Usually there is a suspiciously orchestrated campaign.
 Their plans at Morston being called 'abhorant' by the right wing Natural England, and loads of heightened rhetoric about NT wanting to monetise and increase tourism without consulting the local businesses or people.

 Morston Quay already is a tourist attraction.
 Without the NT, Morston village would have no public loos or cafe.
 It has only one pub and a high end restaurant to recommend it.
-So the objections, such as they are, are largely whipped up poppycock. i would suggest many of these 'locals' may be a bit more distant than at first thought.
+So the objections, such as they are, are being whipped up.
+I would suggest many of these 'locals' may be a bit more distant than at first thought.
 Even I in Upper Sheringham wouldn't call myself local to Morston, its ten miles and twenty five minutes drive away.

 Everything I write these days is defined by whether its pre or post HA!.
 And so, finally, this week I got to do my first swim since the HA!
 It was a joy, imbued with a sense of being liberated from a restriction.
 I only did twelve lengths.
 Not because I was too tired, but not wanting to overdo it and perhaps regret it later once my body caught up.
 There wasn't any fatigue delay.
 What actually happened was swimming perked my body up so much that I was too hyper to sleep well for three nights in a row.
 Which was an unexpected and unwelcome turn up for the books.
 I'm going to have to take this returning to 'normality' quite gently.